 On The Five, Gutfeld is part of a roundtable ensemble of FNC personalities who discuss, debate and even debunk the hot news stories, controversies and issues of the day.

 The Weekly Standard calls him “the most dangerous man on television.”
 According to the magazine, unlike other media darlings, “Gutfeld’s stuff actually is subversive, a stink bomb hurled into every faculty lounge, mainstream newsroom, movie studio, and nonprofit boardroom in America.”

-Prior to joining Fox, Gutfeld was a staff writer at Prevention and editor-in-chief of Men’s Health magazine.
+Prior to joining FNC, Gutfeld was a staff writer at Prevention and editor-in-chief of Men’s Health magazine.
 He later became editor-in-chief of Stuff, where he increased circulation from 750,000 to 1.2 million and created controversy month after month.
-He helmed Maxim magazine in the U.K., and was a contributor to the Huffington Post, where he became legendary for his “inspired, lunatic ridicule of his leftwing fellow Huffers.”
-He’s been published in countless magazines, has appeared in too many profiles to mention, and was only fingerprinted once.
+He helmed Maxim magazine in the U.K. and was a contributor to the Huffington Post, where he became legendary for his “inspired, lunatic ridicule of his leftwing fellow Huffers.”
+He’s been published in countless magazines, has appeared in too many profiles to mention and was only fingerprinted once.

-He is the author of five books, among them, his newest “Not Cool”, the New York Times Best Seller, “The Joy of Hate” and “The Bible of Unspeakable Truths,” which garnered praise and pithy quotes from the likes of Dennis Miller, Mike Huckabee, Ann Coulter and Andrew Breitbart who said: “Trust me, you don’t want him setting his sights on your hypocrisy and public failings.”
+He is the author of eight books, among them, three New York Times Best Sellers, “How to be Right” “Not Cool” and “The Joy of Hate” and his newest book “The Gutfeld Monologues”, which have garnered praise and pithy quotes from the likes of Dennis Miller, Mike Huckabee, Ann Coulter and Andrew Breitbart who said: “Trust me, you don’t want him setting his sights on your hypocrisy and public failings.”
 Consider yourself warned.